Phoenix88HH/continue-test-workspace/.snapshots/sponsors.md

 # Thank you for using Snapshots for AI

+We appreciate your support and hope this tool has been helpful in your projects.
+Your feedback and contributions are invaluable to us.
+Together, we can continue to improve and innovate in the world of open source software.

 Thanks for using Snapshots for AI.
 We hope this tool has helped you solve a problem or two.

 If you would like to support our work, please help us by considering the following offers and requests: